Why are you building a community owned network?

 We also do installs for entire buildings and set up high-bandwidth point-to-point connections with dedicated hardware.
 If your building would like this dedicated service please email us or call us on (646) 727-0866.
 Using this service you can replace your current ISP for the whole building.

 We provide internet through peering at an internet exchange point.
-If you have line-of-sight to this “supernode” in downtown Manhattan you can have a fast, reliable connection with suitable hardware.
+If you have line-of-sight to this “supernode” in downtown Manhattan you can have a fast, reliable connection with suitable hardware, and replace your ISP.

 It is possible to connect directly to other people on the mesh without using the internet.
 If for some reason the internet is shut down, the mesh will still work.
 Internet shutdowns are becoming increasingly common in the world.